Damien Abad: Member of the National Assembly, 2012–2024

 At The Republicans' national convention in December 2021, Abad was part of the 11-member committee which oversaw the party's selection of its candidate for the 2022 presidential elections.
 He himself endorsed Xavier Bertrand for Republican nominee.

+He was reelected in the 2022 election.
+In the 2024 election, he came third in the first round, and lost his seat.

 Political positions

 In July 2019, Abad voted against the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In a joint letter initiated by Norbert Röttgen and Anthony Gonzalez ahead of the 47th G7 summit in 2021, Abad joined some 70 legislators from Europe and the US in calling upon their leaders to take a tough stance on China and to "avoid becoming dependent" on the country for technology including artificial intelligence and 5G.

 Controversy

 According to an investigation published by Mediapart on May 21, 2022, Abad has been implicated by two women, unrelated to each other, for acts of rape which they believe occurred in 2010 and 2011.
 A report was sent on May 16 to those responsible for the two parties Les Républicains and Renaissance by the Observatory of sexist and sexual violence in politics.
 Prime Minister Élisabeth Borne assured that she discovered the existence of the report in Mediapart.
 On May 20, Christophe Castaner denied having received the report.
 The Paris prosecutor's office confirmed the existence of two complaints filed by the same complainant and dismissed in 2012 and 2017.

-In a letter also published by Mediapart, Abad rejected the accusations and "strongly affirms that the sexual relations that [he has] been able to have have always been based on the principle of mutual consent".
+In a letter also published by Mediapart, Abad rejected the accusations and "strongly affirms that the sexual relations that [he has] been able to have always been based on the principle of mutual consent".
 He affirmed that his handicap makes impossible a certain number of the acts which are reproached to him, the presumed victims affirming for their part that he uses his handicap to make them feel guilty.

 In June 2022, the Paris prosecution office opened an investigation into Abad, on suspicion of attempted rape.